Beneath the Planet of the Apes: Development and writing

-Soon after Planet of the Apes became a hit, a sequel started being considered by 20th Century Fox.
-Screenwriter Rod Serling was consulted, but his ideas did not interest the studio.
+Soon after Planet of the Apes became a hit, a sequel started being considered by 20th Century-Fox.
+Screenwriter Rod Serling was consulted, but the producers wanted the script sooner than Serling, who was busy at the time, would have been able to provide it so Serling declined.

 Then the producers turned to the author of the original novel, Pierre Boulle, who wrote a draft for a sequel called Planet of the Men, where protagonist George Taylor would lead an uprising of the enslaved men to take back control from the apes as the gorilla general Ursus wants to fight humans.
 Boulle's script was rejected as it was felt that it lacked the "visual shock and the surprise" of the original.
 Associate producer Mort Abrahams then wrote story elements, and British writer Paul Dehn was hired to develop them into a script, tentatively called Planet of the Apes Revisited.
-Dehn implemented his trauma of the 1945 atomic bombings and the fear of nuclear warfare on the story.
+Dehn drew on his trauma of the 1945 atomic bombings and the fear of nuclear warfare on the story.
 One of the elements thought up by Abrahams and Dehn was a half-human, half-ape child, but despite even going through make-up tests this was dropped due to the implication of bestiality.
-According to screenwriter Dehn the idea for Beneath the Planet of the Apes came about from the end of the first movie which suggested that New York City was buried underground.
+According to screenwriter Dehn the idea for Beneath the Planet of the Apes came about from the end of the first installment which suggested that New York City was buried underground.

 Although Charlton Heston showed little interest in reprising his role as Taylor, studio head Richard D. Zanuck thought the actor was essential to the sequel.
 After some disagreement with the actor's agents, Heston agreed to briefly appear with the provision that his character be killed and that his pay go to charity.
 The writers decided to have Taylor disappear at the story's start and only return by the film's ending, and have a new protagonist for the major part of the story.
 James Franciscus accepted the role of Brent as a break from his usual TV fare.